OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-tables.md

+---
+title: Work with tables using the Excel JavaScript API
+description:
+ms.date: 11/20/2017
+---

-# Work with Tables using the Excel JavaScript API
+# Work with tables using the Excel JavaScript API

 This article provides code samples that show how to perform common tasks with tables using the Excel JavaScript API.
 For the complete list of properties and methods that the **Table** and **TableCollection** objects support, see [Table Object (JavaScript API for Excel)](../../reference/excel/table.md) and [TableCollection Object (JavaScript API for Excel)](../../reference/excel/tablecollection.md).